-- 3. the scope of discovery from which the inadvertent production was made; and - 4. the extent of disclosure and the overriding issue of fairness.
+- 1. the reasonableness of precautions taken; - 2. the time taken to rectify the error; - 3. the scope of discovery from which the inadvertent production was made; and - 4. the extent of disclosure and the overriding issue of fairness.
 10

 These factors are not memorialized in Rule 502(b)'s language because, as the Explanatory Note indicates, Rule 502(b) "is really a set of non-determinative guidelines that vary from case to case.
-The rule is flexible enough to accommodate any of those listed factors."
-Thus, courts have considered other factors in addition to those set forth above.
-12
+The rule is flexible enough to accommodate any of those listed factors."11 Thus, courts have considered other factors in addition to those set forth above.12